 JIM took on the role of ‘baddie’ in the James Bond film For your Eyes Only (1981) and became the ‘gentleman’ in the film Ein Herr und ein Hund, made by Austrian biologist and diving pioneer Hans Hass in 1983.
 The ‘dog’ being UMEL’s Remotely Controlled Vehicle (RCV) SEA PUP, of course.

-Images 5 and 6 are credited to Ein Herr und ein Hund.
+Images 9 – 12 are courtesy of Neil Davies and show the For your Eyes Only set preparations.
+Images 13 and 14 are credited to Ein Herr und ein Hund.
 (1983).
 [DVD].
 Directed by Hans Hass.
 Germany.
-Image 5 shows JIM and SEA PUP filmed together in the tank at the Admiralty Experimental Works (Haslar).
-Incidently, it was SEA PUP, under the control of Mike Humphrey, which took the first pictures of the wreck of the RMS Lusitania.
-In image 6 Hans Hass can be seen emerging from the JIM suit, which also rather neatly answers the question of the mystery man’s identity on this website’s Home Page.
+Image 13 shows JIM and SEA PUP filmed together in the tank at the Admiralty Experimental Works (Haslar).
+In image 14 Hans Hass can be seen emerging from the JIM suit, which also rather neatly answers the question of the mystery man’s identity on this website’s Home Page.

-Unsurprisingly, there does not seem to be a great deal of material on public release from RNPL itself.
-However, the following paper references some of the early work carried out at the establishment in relation to JIM: Carter, R.C.
+Unsurprisingly, there does not seem to be a great deal of scholarly material on public release from RNPL itself.
+However, the following paper references some of the early work carried out by the establishment in relation to JIM: Carter, R.C.
 (1976) Evaluation of JIM: A One-Atmosphere Diving Suit.
 Navy Experimental Diving Unit Report 5-76.